-To narrow down the best KPIs to include in your marketing meeting, try referring to our post on 15 Digital Marketing KPIs for Every Marketing Channel.
+Most likely your marketing team has certain KPIs that you watch, report on, and set goals against.
+If you don't, to narrow down the best KPIs to include in your marketing meeting, try referring to our post on 15 Digital Marketing KPIs for Every Marketing Channel.

 Q: How do I take good meeting notes?

 Many marketing meetings have a designated note-taker.
-Note-taking demands a lot of attention, so generally speaking the note-taker shouldn’t be someone whose input is essential to the meeting.
+Note-taking demands a lot of attention, so generally speaking, the note-taker shouldn’t be someone whose input is essential to the meeting.

 One great way to reduce demand on resources and reduce the chances of human error in note-taking is to use meeting notes software such as Hugo.